marijnh/Eloquent-JavaScript/06_object.md

 {{index [interface, object], [property, definition], "Map class"}}

-Interfaces often plain properties, not just methods.
+Interfaces often contain plain properties, not just methods.
 For example, `Map` objects have a `size` property that tells you how many keys are stored in them.

 It is not necessary for such an object to compute and store such a property directly in the instance.
 Even properties that are accessed directly may hide a method call.
 Such methods are called _((getter))s_, and they are defined by writing `get` in front of the method name in an object expression or class declaration.